When it comes to calming angry or irate customers, a skilful use of language by your agents could be very important.

-More often than not, this interesting caller will have no legitimate grievance against your enterprise.
+More often than not, this type of caller will have no legitimate grievance against your enterprise.
 Rather, he or she will have suffered a recent personal strain and, without anybody else to vent to, will turn to taking their grievance out on your staff.
 This frequently involves amplifying the most minor of complaints right out of proportion.

-This type of caller is among the most frustrating for a contact centre agent; he or she will likely have encountered legitimately furious customers in the past, and may feel that to “mollycoddle” their Offloader is a waste of time and energy.
+This type of caller is among the most frustrating for a contact centre agent; he or she will likely have encountered legitimately furious customers in the past and may feel that to “mollycoddle” their Offloader is a waste of time and energy.
 Even so, the caller should be taken as seriously as possible, and formally empathetic language should be used at all times.

 - “I’m so sorry that you feel this way, Mrs Brown…”

-- “As a solution, may I suggest that…?”
+- “May I suggest that…?”